 Even if this website had been perfectly implemented, how could they prove it?
 No matter how good your analytics data is, without independent verification, you won’t have the evidence to give you confidence in the numbers.

-If you’re ready to stop using a faulty backup system to validate your analytics, start a free audit with ObservePoint’s validation tools and be ready to be surprised by what it discovers and how easily it uncovers data problems that your secondary tool never could tell you were there.
+If you’re ready to stop using a faulty backup system to validate your analytics, start a free web analytics audit with ObservePoint’s validation tools and be ready to be surprised by what it discovers and how easily it uncovers data problems that your secondary tool never could tell you were there.

 Check out Part 1 of this three-part blog series.